Start well with CDU

 Login to the CDU portal

-The CDU Portal will become your best friend at University.
-It's an online portal that gives you access to all the applications you'll need during your studies, all in one place.
+Your student portal will become your best friend at University.
+It's an online portal that gives you access to all your study essentials.

 Below are a few of the applications you can access through the portal.